canidlogic/retro/doc/RetroSpec.md

 Base graphs describe a function `f(t)` that takes a time offset `t` as input and produces an integer parameter value `v` as output.
 The input value `t` must be an integer that is greater than or equal to zero.
 The output value `v` is an integer in 17-bit unsigned integer range [0, 131072].

 Base graphs are either _global_ or _local._  In a global graph, `t` value zero corresponds to the start of the performance.
 In a local graph, `t` value zero corresponds to the start of the current melodic event.
-Instruments and melodic events may use both global and local graphs for their channel and operator parameter values.
-Global parameter values may only use global graphs, and channel and operator parameter values for the pseudo-channels R0, R1, and R2 may only use global graphs.
+Global parameter values and instruments used in the pseudo-channels R0, R1, and R2 may only use global graphs, since there is no concept of a melodic event in that context and consequently no local time value.

 A global graph is appropriate for effects that span multiple events over time.
 For example, a long crescendo can be modeled as a global graph for amplitude.
 Each individual event would then have its amplitude value synchronized with all the other events participating in the crescendo effect.